fr en es pt

 Active Volcanoes of Colombia: Between Natural Beauty and Eruptive Risks

-Journey to the Heart of Colombia's Active Volcanoes
+Journey to the Heart of Colombian Active Volcanoes

-The Andes is the longest mountain range in the world (7,100 kilometers long).
-It runs along the western coast of South America, passing through Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
+The Andes Mountains is the largest mountain range in the world (7,100 kilometers long).
+It is located along the western coast of South America, passing through Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.

 The main active volcanoes are: Cerro Machin volcano (2,750 m), Nevado del Ruiz volcano (5,320 m), Nevado del Huila volcano (5,365 m), and Galeras volcano (4,275 m).

 N.B.: The word "volcano" comes from Vulcano, one of the Aeolian Islands named in honor of Vulcan, the Roman god of fire.
-His Greek counterpart is Hephaestus.
-For the Romans, Vulcan was one of the three sons of Jupiter and Juno.
-Vulcan ruled the fiery depths of volcanoes.
+His equivalent in the Greek pantheon is Hephaestus.
+For the Romans, Vulcan is one of the three sons of Jupiter and Juno.
+Vulcan reigned as master in the fiery entrails of volcanoes.

 Cerro Machin Volcano